Ackara/GlobN/README.md

 ---

 ## What is GlobN
-**GlobN** is a file pattern matching library for .NET.
+**GlobN** is a file pattern matching library for that outperforms Regex ([see benchmarks](tests/GlobN.Benchmark/README.md)).
 Grabbing files from the command-line can never be easier.

 ### How it works
 Let say your current directory is as follows.